plexswap/Plexswap-Docs/products/crop-silos/other-silos/README.md

 9\.
 The Confirm button will change to "Confirming", then once the transaction is successful, you’ll see your staked amount change and the button will change again.

 10\.
 You should now be able to see details on your Crop Silo.
 Auto WAYA will show a countdown until the unstaking fee ends.
-The other pools will show a **Collect** button to claim your staking rewards into your wallet.
+The other Silos will show a **Collect** button to claim your staking rewards into your wallet.

 ![](<../../../.gitbook/assets/image (59) (1).png>)

 ### **Adding and removing WAYA from a pool**

-You can easily add more WAYA to a Crop Silo, or move some WAYA to a more profitable pool.
+You can easily add more WAYA to a Crop Silo, or move some WAYA to a more profitable Silo.
 Here’s how you can move your staked WAYA.

 1\.
-Click the **-** to take some WAYA out of a pool, or the **+** to add more to the pool.
+Click the **-** to take some WAYA out of a Silo, or the **+** to add more to the Silo.

 ![](<../../../.gitbook/assets/image (26).png>)

 Please note that unstaking from the Auto WAYA Silo has a fee of 0.1% if you unstake within 72 hours.

 2\.
 A window will open.
-If you clicked the **+**, choose the amount you would like to add to the pool.
-If you clicked the **-**, choose the amount to take out of the pool.
+If you clicked the **+**, choose the amount you would like to add to the Silo.
+If you clicked the **-**, choose the amount to take out of the Silo.

 ![](<../../../.gitbook/assets/image (27).png>)